markfinger/python-react/README.md

 Using React on the front-end
 ----------------------------

-There are plenty of solutions for integrating React into the frontend of a Python system, each with upsides and downsides.
+There are a number of way in which you can integrate React into the frontend of a Python system.
+Generally, you will want to a JS build tool and a python package which can read in it's output.

+The two most popular build tools are:

 - [Webpack](https://webpack.github.io) is currently the recommended build tool for frontend projects.
 It can compile your files into browser-executable code and provides a variety of tools and processes which can